|

 Bering Sea.
 This spectacle was witnessed by very few until 1967, when Baja's

-Frontier Tours began land-based programs to Scammon's Lagoon. |
+Frontier Tours began land-based tours to Scammon's Lagoon. |

 Another

-turning point came a decade later with a simple act of trust by one curious
+turning point in BFT whale history came a decade later with a simple act

-of Baja's Frontier Tours' early encounters with Grace, the friendly whale appeared
+Tours' early encounters with Grace, the friendly whale appeared in National Geographic World

-in National Geographic World in 1978 and in Newsweek in 1979, and
+in 1978 and in Newsweek in 1979, and resulted in BFT's memorable

-resulted in BFT's participation in the production of PBS's TV special The
+participation in the production of PBS's TV special The

 Great Whales. |